Radio Resource Management for Cellular-Connected UAV: A Learning Approach: The Proposed DRL-Aided Algorithm

 Then, the original optimization problem (P1) can be approximately revised as

-In the considered system model, the terrestrial BSs are controlled by a central coordinator (C2) via high-speed broadband cables (e.g., optical fibers), to realize the joint RB allocation and beamforming design task.
-Once the DUE $u$ registers into the cellular network, the C2 will first check the overall RB availability of all BSs, after which a map of RB possession (RBP) formulated as a 2D matrix $\mathcal{C}(n)=[C_{b}^{k}(n)]_{b\times k}$ will be generated.
+{Inspired by cloud radio access network (C-RAN) \cite{kadan2021theoretical} and cell-free (CF) distributed MIMO \cite{elhoushy2021cell}, the terrestrial BSs are controlled by a central coordinator (C2)\footnote{The C2 is typically hosted in the edge cloud platform, and thereby provides high-performance computing and centralized signal processing for a large number of UEs' data.} via high-speed fronthaul links, e.g., optical fiber, to realize the joint RB allocation and beamforming design task.} Once the DUE $u$ registers into the cellular network, the C2 will first check the overall RB availability of all BSs, after which a map of RB possession (RBP) formulated as a 2D matrix $\mathcal{C}(n)=[C_{b}^{k}(n)]_{b\times k}$ will be generated.
 Note that $C_{b}^{k}(n)=1$ if RB $k$ is occupied by BS $b$ at time slot $n$ and $C_{b}^{k}(n)=0$ otherwise.
-Then, for each RB $k$, following the RB allocation criterion presented in subsection \ref{SubSec_RBallocation}, the corresponding occupied set $\mathcal{B}_{o}^{k}$, the potential set $\hat{\mathcal{B}}_{o}^{k}$ and the available set $\breve{\mathcal{B}}_{o}^{k}$ can be determined.
+Then, for each RB $k$, following the RB allocation criterion presented in Subsection \ref{SubSec_RBallocation}, the corresponding occupied set $\mathcal{B}_{o}^{k}$, the potential set $\hat{\mathcal{B}}_{o}^{k}$ and the available set $\breve{\mathcal{B}}_{o}^{k}$ can be determined.
 Taking the advantage of macro-diversity gain, the C2 will assign all available BSs $b\in\breve{\mathcal{B}}_{o}^{k}$ to serve the DUE cooperatively.
 Note that $\mathcal{C}(n)$ remains constant within each time slot and varies among different time slots\footnote{To avoid frequent handover, the selected RB $k$ is considered as unchanged within each time slot.}, capturing the dynamics of RBP at terrestrial BSs.
-For each time slot, the current location of the DUE $\vec{q}_{u}(n)$ is observable.
-Then, the large-scale fading distribution between the DUE and BSs can be traced, via checking the potential blockages between the DUE and each BS according to the local building distribution as mentioned in section \ref{Sec_channnel_models}.

-From the point of view on SINR in (\ref{SINR_u}), the allocated RB $k$ serving the DUE can affect the value of SINR in terms of how many desired channels and interfering links are introduced.
+For each time slot, the current location of DUE $\vec{q}_{u}(n)$ is observable.
+Then, the large-scale fading distribution between the DUE and BSs can be traced, via checking the potential blockages between the DUE and each BS according to the local building distribution as mentioned in Subsection \ref{Sec_channnel_models}.
+From the point view on SINR in (\ref{SINR_u}), the allocated RB $k$ serving the DUE can affect the value of SINR in terms of how many desired channels and interfering links are introduced.
 Hence, the selection of RB resource can inherently impact the EOD performance and should be delicately assigned.
-Next, with specific RB for each time slot, the beamforming strategy adapting to the time-varying small-scale fading component can further affect the EOD performance.
+Next, given specific RB within each time slot, the beamforming strategy adapting to the time-varying small-scale fading component can further affect the EOD performance.